 In less than two months, Sangamon County residents will determine, through a referendum vote, whether the county should levy a limited 0.5% sales tax increase to fund a Mental Health Board that would distribute tax dollars to social service providers.
 Members of the county commission that recommended the Sangamon County Board adopt referendum language for a dedicated mental health board visited the Citizens Club of Springfield on Jan.
 23 to drum up support for the upcoming referendum.

-The sales tax increase would add an additional 5 cents of tax per $10 of goods purchased and would not be included on grocery or medication.
-If approved, the tax would generate more than $14 million for a mental health board, according to county estimates.
+The sales tax increase would add an additional 5 cents of tax per $10 of goods purchased and would not be included on groceries or medication.
+If approved, the tax would generate more than $14 million annually for a mental health board, according to county estimates.

-The vast majority of counties in Illinois have public entities called 708 boards funding mental health efforts, named after the decades-old Illinois bill-turned-law to grant the creation of such boards through a public vote, which approve funding for local social service organizations through some form of tax revenue.
+The vast majority of counties in Illinois have public entities called 708 boards funding mental health efforts, named after the decades-old Illinois bill-turned-law to grant the creation of such boards through a public vote.
+The boards approve funding for local social service organizations through some form of tax revenue.
 While grants regularly prop up nonprofit organizations, 708 boards can stabilize funding for mental health services.

 Mike Murphy, president and CEO of The Greater Springfield Chamber of Commerce, chaired the county’s exploratory commission of mental health boards.
 It included additional recommendations for instituting a mental health board.